 If you continually keep pushing your body with extreme dieting, too much training and cardio year around, you will eventually run into adrenal fatigue.
 It may not hit you the first year or two, but it will certainly catch up with you.

-You will come to know some of the basic signs and symptoms such as muscle weakness, sleep disturbances, hypoglycemia, sugar and salt cravings, etc. These symptoms will usually be thought to be overtraining, and that’s right to a certain degree, but it’s beyond overtraining and slipped into adrenal fatigue.
+You will come to know some of the basic signs and symptoms such as muscle weakness, sleep disturbances, hypoglycemia, sugar and salt cravings, etc. These symptoms will usually be thought to be overtraining.
+That’s right to a certain degree.
+But, it’s beyond overtraining and slipped into adrenal fatigue.

 #4 – You Can’t Eat Fruit